-The hawk sees the mountains and the mouse at once with unnerving vision and a singular clarity.
-This predator medicine teaches how to clear away all distractions and hone in on the root of a matter.
+The hawk sees the mountains and the mouse at once with fierce vision and a singular clarity.
+This Animal Spirit medicine teaches how to clear away all distractions and hone in on the root of a matter.
 It is a lesson in the exquisite tension of conflict which teaches how to engage a challenge without causing reckless harm.
-Hawk medicine brings messages of the highest certainty regardless of political agendas.
+The Hawk Spirit Animal Totem brings messages of the highest certainty regardless of political agendas.
 She knows that confusion is a temporary illusion and she teaches that clarity is attainable only if we accept that it is not stationary.
-Truth and clarity must be tracked with a hunters vigilance to the ever-shifting circumstances around us.
+Truth and clarity must be tracked with a hunter’s vigilance to the ever-shifting circumstances around us.
 How can we know what is true and right in a world of infinite situations?
 How do we speak that truth against a tide of objections?

 All bird medicine is an adventure in detachment.
 To speak the truth we must separate ourselves from what we want that truth to be, and allow it to speak through us.
 A feather is not just a symbol of flight and departure, it is the exact physical instrument used for reaching higher ground.
 The human mind is also an instrument of flight which is currently learning how to leave it’s ‘logical nest’ and experience life without the gravity of excessive analysis.
 The cry of hawk medicine soars through the tangle of mental debate to a cliff of knowing that is irrefutably true and as delicate as feathers.

 Hawk is a hunter.
 She kills to live.
 Her medicine may be confounding in its violence, but it is in harmony with the highest of all cosmic mysteries.
 Where she may teach patience and tolerance, she is also asking that you aggress upon finding your own voice.
 Every living being on Earth is a teacher and a leader of some truth about life that only they’ve experienced.
 Learning how to sort through the confusion of your journey and share your lessons with others is of the utmost importance, and is directly related to our survival as a species.
 Personal self-empowerment is the most essential and most effective first step in any effort to counter large scale global imbalance.
 Hawk urges you to find your voice and start using it.
 There may be conflict in doing this, but we can not refine if we do not begin.
-Stifling your inner knowing for fear of being wrong or being attacked does not allow you to hone your skills as a seeker of high quality experiences.
-The ultimate endeavor Hawk medicine teaches is to learn how to conduct ourselves in conflict with responsible high-quality integrity that does not result in the degradation of one party or the other.
+Stifling your inner knowing for fear of being wrong or being attacked does not allow you to hone your skills as a seeker of high-quality experiences.
+The Hawk Spirit Animal Totem also teaches how to conduct ourselves in conflict with responsible high-quality integrity that does not result in the degradation of one party or the other.
 Defeat, as Hawk knows, is not degradation.
 It is simply one outcome of two forces in conflict.
-Under all the emotional and psychological tectonics of the human experience there are Truths we hold in silent knowing to be self evident across all situations.
-These truths are metaphysical absolutes which travel through all mediums of form and speak to us of the nature of power, grace, and ethics.
+Under all the emotional and psychological tectonics of the human experience, there are Truths we hold in silent knowing to be self-evident across all situations.
+These truths are metaphysical absolutes that travel through all mediums of form and speak to us of the nature of power, grace, and ethics.
 These truths are knowable, not through the logic of the mind, but through the silence of the witness within.